 Scientific Workflow Management Systems (SWMSs) are an essential tool for automating, managing, and executing complex scientific processes involving large volumes of data and computational tasks1.
 Traditional SWMSs employ a linear sequential approach, in which tasks are performed in a pre-defined order, as defined by the workflow.
-While this linear method is suitable for certain applications, it might not always be the best choice: processing sequentially can prove inefficient in cases where some processes can be done in parallel, or where the next step should adapt to the previous one.
-For these use-cases a dynamic scheduler is required, of which Managing Event Oriented Workflows[1] (MEOW) is one.
+While this linear method is suitable for certain applications, it might not always be the best choice: processing sequentially can prove inefficient in cases where the next step of the process should adapt to the previous one.
+For these use-cases a dynamic scheduler is required, of which Managing Event Oriented Workflows[2] (MEOW) is one.